What are 3 types of loans a bank makes?

 Equity Loans for Purchase of a Home

-Buyers can borrow against the equity they’ve built up in their property.
+Buyers can borrow against the equity they've built up in their property.
 In other words, individuals can borrow up to the value of what they already have in their bank accounts.
-It’s possible to borrow half of the house’s worth if the mortgage is paid in full, or if the house has improved in value by 50%.
-What can be borrowed is the amount that is less than the current fair market value of the house but greater than the outstanding mortgage balance.
+It's possible to borrow half of the house's worth if the mortgage is fully repaid, or if the house has improved in value by 50%.
+What can be borrowed is the amount that is less than the home's current fair market value but greater than the outstanding mortgage balance.

 Loans for Small Businesses

 Most banks and the Small Company Administration offer small business loans (SBA).
 People who are starting new enterprises or growing existing ones frequently look for these services.
-A documented business plan must be filed by the borrower in order for the loan to be approved.
-In most cases, the loan agreement includes a personal guarantee, which means that the business owner’s personal assets act as security against non-payment of the loan.
+For the loan to be approved, the borrower must submit a documented business plan.
+In most cases, the loan agreement includes a personal guarantee, which means that the business owner's personal assets act as security against non-payment of the loan.
 They are typically granted for a duration of five to twenty-five years.
 Interest rates can be negotiated from time to time, although this is not always the case.

-Many, if not most, new firms rely on a small business loan to get off the ground.
+Many, if not most, new firms rely on a small business loan to start up.
 Making a business plan and having it authorised, on the other hand, maybe a difficult process.
 An abundance of tools is available from the SBA both online and in-person to assist firms to get started.